tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * Point out the verticals on the plot.
 Each vertical represents a different variable.
 Because each variable can have a different range of numeric values, the scale of each vertical is specific to that variable.
 This would mean each vertical could have a different scale.

-* Point out the colored lines on the plot.
+* Point out the coloured lines on the plot.
 A line is used to represent a row from the DataFrame.
 A line will connect each attribute for that given row, which enables analysts to spot trends and track the related attributes and values.

-  * Each line is color-coded to help assist in tracing the relationships.
+  * Each line is colour-coded to help assist in tracing the relationships.
 This is especially valuable when going from looking at data from a row point of view to looking at a visualization.

 Ask if there are any questions before moving on.